 You might also register a librarian in your Moodle shell to help with the research and bibliography issues and to answer information research questions on discussion boards or chat.

 We already offer individual research consultations with your students (and with you, if you're stuck on a project).
-Look on the "Research Consultation" tab.
+Look on the "Research Appointments" tab.